luke-jordan/pluto-alpha/README.md

 The contents of these directories are described below.

-## Functions
+### Functions
 All core APIs may be found in the `functions` directory.
 These APIs are listed below, with a brief description of their core operations.

-- `admin api` (API for admin interface Functions include float, savings-heat, and user management)
+- `admin-api` (API for admin interface Functions include float, savings-heat, and user management)
-- `audience selection` (API for boost audience selection)
+- `audience-selection` (API for boost audience selection)
-- `boost api` (API for core boost operations, e.g., boost creation, automation and redemption.
+- `boos-api` (API for core boost operations, e.g., boost creation, automation and redemption.
 Also includes boost admin functions)
-- `float api` (API for float management, handles float accruals, allocations and capitalizations)
+- `float-api` (API for float management, handles float accruals, allocations and capitalizations)
-- `friend api` (API for friends feature, contains functions for friend management, e.g., friend requests and alerts)
+- `friend-api` (API for friends feature, contains functions for friend management, e.g., friend requests and alerts)
-- `referral api` (API for referral code management, includes functions for redeeming referral based boosts)
+- `referral-api` (API for referral code management, includes functions for redeeming referral based boosts)
-- `snippet api` (API for snippet feature, contains functions for snippet management)
+- `snippet-api` (API for snippet feature, contains functions for snippet management)
-- `third parties` (This directory contains functions that handle third party API integrations)
+- `third-parties` (This directory contains functions that handle third party API integrations)
-- `user activity api` (API for user interface, e.g., functions for fetching user balance, history, pending transactions, savings heat, locking saves and general user events)
+- `user-activity-api` (API for user interface, e.g., functions for fetching user balance, history, pending transactions, savings heat, locking saves and general user events)
-- `user existence api` (Contains functions for validating user existence)
+- `user-existence-api` (Contains functions for validating user existence)
-- `user maessaging api` (API for user message management, i.e., system notifications to user.
+- `user-maessaging-api` (API for user message management, i.e., system notifications to user.
 Includes functions for message creation, selection and triggering)

 The `functions` directory also includes a `db-migration` and `warmup` folder. `db-migration` contains functions for Postgresql database migrations. `warmup` contains functions responsible for keeping connections to core lambdas warm (fast).

-## Modules
+### Modules
 The `modules` directory contains utility functions used in all APIs within the `functions` directory.
 These include persistence functions for database management, event/response wrappers, and dispatch functions for event publishing and system notifications (SMS and email).
 The contents of the `modules` directory are briefly described below.

 - `dynamo-common` (Contains essential functions that make it easier to work with dynamo-db)